Lebesgue measure of distance sets with regular pins and multi-scale Mizohata-Takeuchi-type estimates: Multi-scale Mizohata-Takeuchi-type estimates

-In this subsection, we give a heuristic proof of Theorem \ref{thm-warmup} that ignores many $\delta$-power-loss.
+The idea behind Proposition \ref{thm-warmup} is an $L^2$ ball inflation.
+A heuristic proof is given in this subsection that ignores many $\delta$-power-loss.
 We use the symbol $\lessapprox$ for this ignorance.
-A rigorous argument on the same idea will be given in the next subsection.
+A rigorous argument on this idea will be given in the next subsection.

 Let $\psi\in C_0^\infty$ be non-negative with $\hat{\psi}\neq 0$ on the unit ball.
 Denote $\psi_R(\cdot):=R^d\psi(R \cdot)$.
 Then, as the integral is over $B_R$,

 For each $0\leq j\leq \log1/\delta-1$, divide the unit sphere into $r_j^{-1}$-caps $\theta_j$ and let $\psi_{\theta_j}$ be a partition of unity subordinate to this cover.
 Denote